 Because oolong is semi-fermented, its shelf life is somewhat longer than green tea, with heavily oxidized oolong varieties lasting as long as two years.
 However, this still largely depends on the degree of fermentation and how well it is stored.
 Loose leaf oolong tea sold in bulk also tends to become stale quicker.

-The trick to prolonging the shelf life of oolong is making sure that it’s stored properly.
-Put it in an airtight container and keep in a dry, dark cabinet.18 Refrain from placing it under direct sunlight or heat, and put it away from pantry items like spices and coffee that can leach their flavors and odors onto the tea.19 In addition, lightly oxidized oolongs may store better in the refrigerator to slow down oxidation.20
+The trick to prolonging the shelf life of oolong, as well as any tea variety, is making sure that it’s stored properly.
+Put it in an airtight container and keep in a dry, dark cabinet.
+Refrain from placing it under direct sunlight or heat, and put it away from pantry items like spices and coffee that can leach their flavors and odors onto the tea.21

 A Note Regarding the Caffeine in Oolong Tea

 Oolong does have caffeine, but its levels actually fall somewhere in between black tea and green tea.
 The caffeine levels in oolong are also lower than coffee.
-For example, an 8-ounce cup only contains one-fourth the caffeine in the same amount of coffee.21
+Caffeine Informer tested four types and found that their caffeine content can be as low as 16.6 milligrams per cup (mg/cup) or as high as 55.4 (mg/cup).22

 It’s also a good idea to ask the vendor or manufacturer about the caffeine levels in the product you’re buying.